We’ve compiled a list of 28 electrician interview questions to ask potential new hires, so you can attract the best employees with the strongest:

 What are the basic interview questions for electricians?

-While the questions compiled above provide an excellent starting point, tailor your questions to the open electrician position.
+While the questions above provide an excellent starting point, tailor your questions to the electrician position you’re interviewing for.
 For example, consider how senior the position is (apprentice, journeyman, master electrician), what services your company offers, and whether you serve residential or commercial customers.
 Basic questions should help the interviewer understand the candidate's background, previous work experience, traits, technical skills, and situational awareness.

 What qualities should an electrician have?